heikkisa/blender-import-sketchup/README.md

 **Fix duplicate vertices**

 Attempts to remove duplicate vertices.
 This tries to find faces that don't actually share vertices but still form duplicated geometry.
 This can be extremely slow on large models.
 You can open the Blender System Console before running the import script and see some progress feedback while the import is running.
+Note that this option is very different from Blender edit mode command "Remove doubles" although the basic idea is similar.

 **Validate models**